joe-re/hia/README.md

 - templates: Array<{ src: string, name: string }>

 src: template src of ejs.
-name(optional): output src file path based on setting of basedir.
+name(optional): output src file path based on setting of basedir. [input] or other arg name are replaced by the name of the chunk.

 ##### script